skip to content

 uponorMinnesota has a tradition of innovation and creativity.
 The state has been home to companies that have changed the way the world lives.
 From the furnace thermostat and electronic autopilot to magnetic recording tape and the implantable pacemaker.
 Here are some examples of innovative companies headquartered or operating in Minnesota:

-• MedTech and Biotechnology: 3M, Abbott Laboratories, Boston Scientific, Ecolab, Medtronic, Bio-Techne Corp, Miromatrix, Takeda, Upsher-Smith Laboratories/Sawai Pharmaceutical Co.
+• MedTech and Biotechnology: 3M, Abbott Laboratories, Boston Scientific, Ecolab, Medtronic, Bio-Techne Corp, United Therapeutics (formerly Miromatrix), Takeda Pharmaceuticals, Upsher-Smith Laboratories.

-• Internet of Things: 75F, Banner Engineering, Digi International, Exosit, Punch Through Design, SmartThings, Uponor.
+• Internet of Things: 75F, Banner Engineering, Digi International, Exosit, Punch Through, SmartThings, Uponor.

-• Computers and Electronics: IBM, 3M, Hutchinson Technology, Seagate Technology, Honeywell.
+• Computers and Electronics: IBM, 3M, TDK Hutchinson Technology, Seagate Technology, Honeywell.

-• Software: Ceridian Corp, Code 42, Coherent Solutions, Digital River and Infor (Formerly Lawson Software).
+• Software: Dayforce (formerly Ceridian Corp), Code 42, Coherent Solutions, Digital River and Infor (Formerly Lawson Software).

 • Data centers: Cologix, DataBank, IronGate.